brlin-tw/dashcam-recording-automerge/README.md

 Note that the dependencies of the dependencies(e.g. FFmpeg) must be satisfied, as well.

+This software is specifically tested in Ubuntu GNU+Linux operating system, however it should work in any similar environments as well.

 ## Licensing

 Unless otherwise noted, this product is licensed under [the third version of the GNU General Public License](https://www.gnu.org/licenses/gpl-3.0.html),